Roundtable: Teaching with Games – Michael LaCombe, Guest Editor

 Building Student Engagement with Reacting to the Past – Christopher E. Hendricks

 A widow who runs a tavern in Manhattan stands before a gathering of representatives, some loyal to the Crown, others interested in severing their ties with Great Britain and establishing a new government.
-A group of women, enslaved people, craftsmen, and others listen as she petitions the august body to recognize property and voting rights for women in New York, when suddenly a mob forms and storms the assembly.
-The…
+A group of women, enslaved people, craftsmen, and others listen as she petitions the august body to recognize property and voting rights for women in New York, when suddenly a mob forms … Continue reading Building Student Engagement with Reacting to the Past – Christopher E. Hendricks

 Controlled Chaos: Roleplaying Revolution in Southeast Texas – Brendan Gillis